AdrianRegister/CRPG/README.md

 # Become a gladiator!

 ### Work in progress - A fully text-based, story-driven adventure game.
 Increase your skill and defeat opponents as you progress through the story.
-NO SAVING IMPLENTED YET - REFRESHING OR CLOSING THE TAB WILL ERASE GAME PROGRESS!
+NO SAVING IMPLEMENTED YET - REFRESHING OR CLOSING THE TAB WILL ERASE GAME PROGRESS!
 - Current features:
   - Full tavern functionality
   - Full training pit functionality